ericauld/cutlass/media/docs/gemm_api_3x.md

 collective epilogue together at the kernel layer, and then wrapping them with a host-side adapter to form a GEMM handle to that kernel.

-EA: collective mainloop, collective epilogue *at kernel layer*...what does that mean "at the kernel layer"?

 The following sections describe these components in the order a user should instantiate them in order to assemble a kernel.
 This order is